 These foods are exceptions to the rule, and are allowed during your Whole30.

-- Clarified Butter or Ghee.
-Clarified butter or ghee is the only source of dairy allowed during your Whole30.
+- Ghee or clarified butter.
+These are the only source of dairy allowed during your Whole30.
 Plain old butter is NOT allowed, as the milk proteins found in non-clarified butter could impact the results of your program.
-Refer to our Butter Manifesto for more details on the milk proteins found in butter, purchasing high quality butter, and how to clarify it yourself.

-- Fruit juice as a sweetener.
-Some products or recipes will include fruit as a sweetener, which is fine for the purposes of the Whole30.
+- Fruit juice.
+Some products or recipes will include fruit juice as a stand-alone ingredient or natural sweetener, which is fine for the purposes of the Whole30.
 (We have to draw the line somewhere.)

 - Certain legumes.
-We’re fine with green beans, sugar snap peas and snow peas.
+Green beans, sugar snap peas, and snow peas are allowed.
 While they’re technically a legume, these are far more “pod” than “bean,” and green plant matter is generally good for you.

 - Vinegar.
-Most forms of vinegar, including white, balsamic, apple cider, red wine, and rice, are allowed during your Whole30 program.
-The only exceptions are vinegars with added sugar, or malt vinegar, which generally contains gluten.
+Nearly all forms of vinegar, including white, red wine, balsamic, apple cider, and rice, are allowed during your Whole30 program.
+(The only exception is malt vinegar, which generally contains gluten.)

 Give Us Thirty Days

 Your only job during the Whole30 is to focus on making good food choices.
-You don’t need to weigh or measure, you don’t need to count calories, you don’t need to stress about organic, grass-fed, pastured or free range.
-Just figure out how to stick to the Whole30 in any setting, around every special circumstance, under any amount of stress… for 30 straight days.
+You don’t need to weigh or measure, you don’t need to count calories, you don’t need to purchase everything organic, grass-fed, pastured, or local.
+Just figure out how to stick to the Whole30 rules in any setting, around every special circumstance, under any amount of stress… for 30 straight days.
 Your only job?
 Eat.
 Good.
 Food.

-The only way this will work is if you give it the full thirty days: no cheats, slips, or “special occasions.”
-This isn’t us playing the tough guy.
-This is a fact, born of education and experience.
-You need such a small amount of any of these inflammatory foods to break the healing cycle—one bite of pizza, one splash of milk in your coffee, one lick of the spoon mixing the batter within the 30 day period and you’ve broken the “reset” button, requiring you to start over again on Day 1.
+The only way this works is if you give it the full thirty days: no cheats, slips, or “special occasions.”
+This isn’t a hazing, a boot camp, or us playing the tough guy.
+This is a fact, born of science and experience.
+The Whole30 is, at its heart, an elimination diet.
+Just a small amount of any of these inflammatory foods could break the healing cycle; promoting cravings, messing with blood sugar, disrupting the integrity of your digestive tract, and (most important) firing up the immune system.
+One bite of pizza, one spoonful of ice cream, one lick of the spoon mixing the batter within the 30-day period and you’ve broken the “reset” button, requiring you to start over again on Day 1.

-You must commit to the full program, exactly as written.
-Anything less and we make no claims as to your results, or the chances of your success.
-Anything less and you are selling yourself—and your potential results—short.
+You must commit to the full program, exactly as written, 100% for the full 30 days.
+Anything less and you won’t experience the full benefits the program has to offer.
+Anything less and you are selling yourself—and your life-changing results—short.

 It’s only 30 days.